jbattat/RTD_Readout_8chan/README.md

 | 8 | 3 | 2 | 1 | 6 |

 # Commands
-The teensy is programmed to transmit data when it receives the letter 't' as input.
+The teensy is programmed to transmit temperature data to the Waveshare for all 8 RTDs when it receives the letter 't' as input and to transmit information helpful for debugging (resistance values) to the Teensy's serial monitor when the letter 'd' is received.

 # Potential Upgrades

-# To do:
-+ describe the fix needed on the pcb (for v2). can you update the schematic and board layout files so that the next board submission will not need the manual fix.
-+ add photos to README
-+ wiring for the Molex connector
-+ wiring from TTL-to-Serial to PCB
-+ BOM (Bill of materials) (include BUD box and barrel connector and TTL-to-serial adapter board)
-+ Commands that the teensy understands (e.g. what is the command to get all temperature readings?)
-+ potential upgrades (can you request just a single temperature reading?)
+Potential upgrades include:
+1. updating the teensy code with commands to request the temperature of a single RTD
+2.